orfeon/DataflowTemplates/README.md

 ### BigQueryToSpanner

 BigQueryToSpanner enables you to query from BigQuery and write results to specified Spanner table using template.
-Template parameters are same as SpannerToText.
-Spanner destination table must be created.
+Spanner destination table will be created if not exists.

 | Parameter       | Type   | Description                                        |
 |-----------------|--------|----------------------------------------------------|